jacoboreore/assessments/README.md

 Format and content of the pay_by_day.txt:

-Pay by hour range file
-hour gaps are not supported yet, fill all the day with ranges.
+In the "Pay by hour range file" hour gaps are not supported yet, fill all the day with ranges.
 From 00:00 to 23:59

-Hours should not overlap, consistency will be supported soon.
+Hours should not overlap, consistency validation will be supported soon.

 End of the day is 23:59 for calculations consistency.

-You will find the following notes in the file.

 Format: